tbensky/ProjectClock/readme.md

 1. Some string used for the drive weight.

 2. Some weight to drive the escapement.
-This escapement can run on about 200 g (0.5 lbs) of weight.
-Shown is a piece of brass, but anything can be used, as long as it's about 200 g (0.5 lbs) or so.
+This escapement runs on about 200 g (0.5 lbs) of weight (minimum).
+Shown is a piece of brass, but anything can be used.

 3. Wooden parts (see Frame section below).

 4. #10 screw with washer and wing nut.